stajahlee/DM-Power-Core-Version/README.md

 My original plan was (and still is) to create a complete program that can aid in tabletop D&D gameplay, and require very little downtime and prep from a dungeon master working on the fly.
 DMPOWER is basically _the program I've always wanted but could never find._
  * Designed for Dungeons & Dragons 5th Edition
  * Best suited for Dungeon Masters (specifically designed for me personally, I'm just building what I would want).
 Players may also enjoy it for speed in which character building choices can been seen and applied.
+ * Items marked **Hidden Gem** are the ones I found myself using the most when Live DMing, give them a shot.

 <img src="Screenshots/cliscreenshot.png" height="144px" align="left">